craftcms/docs/docs/3.x/dev/tags.md

 ## `js`

-The `{% js %}` tag can be used to register a JavaScript file, or a JavaScript code block.
+The `{% js %}` tag can be used to register a JavaScript file or a JavaScript code block.

 ```twig
 {# Register a JS file #}